 What Exactly Are Routine Pet Treatments?

 Routine treatments are generally those treatments that can be provided regularly by the pet owner which includes flea treatments, worming treatments, lice and ticks, and dental care for their pet cat and dog.
-Rabbits get fleas, generally from other pets in the household, particularly if they live indoors.
+Pet rabbits do get fleas, generally from other pets in the household, particularly if they live indoors.

 - Flea & Tick

 Most UK insurers will not pay out if your pet becomes unhealthy needing veterinary care that could have been prevented had the owner adhered to providing their pet with routine treatments.
 So it can be a costly mistake not to maintain regular treatments.
 This may also include if the following had not been administered –

 - Digestion & Stomach – Correct Diet and Foods

 - Joints & Mobility Needs

 If you are a new pet owner and unsure, it is best to consult with a vet and make sure that you are aware of your obligations to your pet.
 Many insurers offer free online veterinary care live chat and this is highly recommended to ‘get it right’ and make use of this invaluable service.